vlnrajesh/helm-service-base/README.md

 ## Usage as a dependency

 This chart is intended to be consumed as a library dependency by application charts.
 Below are recommended ways to embed and use it.
+alias:
+In Helm, an alias in a chart dependency allows a parent chart to include the same subchart multiple times, each with a distinct name, or to refer to a subchart by a name different from its original name.
+This is particularly useful in scenarios where a Helm release requires multiple instances of the same dependency, each configured differently.

 1) Add as a dependency in your application's Chart.yaml (Helm v3):